Skip to main content

 Excerpted from the George Washington Book Prize finalist Young Washington: H

-The American War for Independence was part of an international trend -- a new focus on the individual led people to new insights, new proclamations and new assertions of rights.
+The American War for Independence was part of an international trend -- a new focus on the individual that inspired people to new insights, new proclamations, and new assertions of rights.

 Excerpted from the George Washington Book Prize finalist Revolution Song: A

-Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as President.
+Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as president.

-In looking at the restoration of the Front Parlor, we can learn a lot about the Washington family, life in Colonial America, and the art of historic preservation.
+In looking at the restoration of the front parlor, we can learn a lot about the Washington family, life in colonial America, and the art of historic preservation.

-It's easy to see why curator Adam Erby gets excited entering the Front Parlor at Mount Vernon, which was recently reopened to the public after being closed more than a year for renovation.
+It's easy to see why curator Adam Erby gets excited entering the front parlor at Mount Vernon, which was recently reopened to the public after being closed more than a year for renovation.

-“It is recommended,” proclaimed Lincoln, that the People “celebrate the anniversary of the Birthday of the Father of his Country."
+“It is recommended,” proclaimed Lincoln, that the people “celebrate the anniversary of the birthday of the Father of his Country."

 On February 19, 1862, with armies drilling for the spring Civil War campaignin